Saltfish fritters on a plate

 Step 1 - Scrape any excess salt off the saltfish and rinse in warm water.

-Step 2 - Place the saltfish in a pan and cover with water, bring to the boil and cook for around 10 minutes.
+Step 2 - Place the saltfish in a pan and cover with water, bring to a boil and cook for around 10 minutes.
 Drain the water and repeat this step 1-2 times until you have your desired level of salt left in the fish.

 Step 4 - Put the self-raising flour in a large bowl, then add the spring onions, fresh thyme and scotch bonnet chilli.
 Then add in the flaked saltfish.
 Pour in about 200ml of cold water and stir together until the batter pours off your spoon easily.
 You don’t want the batter to be too runny, but if necessary add in up to 50ml more water.